0

 Smart Controllers: The Brains of the Operation

 Smart controllers, often called hubs, act as the central communication point for your smart home devices.
 These hubs connect to your router and bridge the gap between your smartphone app and your smart switches, lights, and other devices.
-They connect to your home Internet infrastructure over Wi-Fi or ethernet and to your smart home devices of Wi-Fi, Zigbee and bluetooth.
+They connect to your home Internet infrastructure over Wi-Fi or ethernet and to your smart home devices of Wi-Fi, ZigBee and bluetooth.
 They typically fit over a standard 86mm pattress box (single box) and will require live and neutral for operation.
 The main difference between controllers is

 1. Functionality – Smart controllers come with different capabilities depending on price point.
 Some will have speaker outlets for overhead music, full android experience – to load any android app, microphone and camera for full intercom functionality.